Internship Program

 - Comfortable working in a team setting and taking on individual tasks and responsibilities

-- College student or recent graduate majoring in education, biology, or a related field
+- College student or graduate majoring in education, biology, or a related field

 - Must have completed a minimum of 4 semesters at the start of the internship